 Since its inauguration in 1834, Chantilly racecourse has been one of France's racing cradles.
 A historic site blessed by tradition and elegance, it lies below the Chateau and the Prince du Condé stables.
 Visitors can enjoy the special atmosphere on race days like the Prix du Jockey-Club and the Prix de Diane Longines.
 In a festive atmosphere, both of these events crown racing's most promising champions.

-2016 will be a unique year for Chantilly, since a number of races usually run at Longchamp have been transferred there due to the refurbishment of Longchamp racecourse.
-In fact, the prestigious Qatar Prix de l’Arc de Triomphe, the World Championship for Thoroughbreds, will be held at Chantilly in 2016!
+In 2017, like in 2016, a number of races that are usually run at Longchamp have been exceptionally transferred to the Chantilly track due to the refurbishment of the new Longchamp racecourse.
+In fact, the prestigious Qatar Prix de l'Arc de Triomphe, the World Championship for Thoroughbreds, will be held at Chantilly again in 2017!

 RACECOURSE DEDICATED EXCLUSIVELY TO FLAT RACING